How do you enjoy art without feeling

 I had a friend visit from Australia the other day.
 In fact, the odyssey of my “Blue Period” began in Sydney, when I visited her.
 But she told me that she could not bring herself to follow my blog, because it made her feel like she has not done enough with her life.

 I remember that feeling.
-I remember it from a time when I did not understand, and was still competing with other people's lives.
-It comes back every now and again, when I forget the things I have learned and seen, from the vantage of a higher perspective.
-You feel like you're 'late'.
-That you haven't got enough to show for your life.
+I remember it from a time when I did not understand, and was still competing with other people’s lives.
+It comes back every now and again, when I forget the things I have learned and seen.
+You feel like you’re ‘late’.
+That you haven’t got enough to show for your life.

 All of which may be perfectly valid and true.

 But the common mistake is to compare it with the achievements of others, as a measure of where we’re supposed to be at.

 The reality is, even if you managed to eclipse someone else’s achievements by their life’s measures, if it is not true to your own purpose, you would not be happy.
 That person might be happy in your place, but not you.

 It is useful to take guidance from others in terms of what you need to survive, to have basic resources and skills to start with.
 However, in terms of what it looks like when you thrive – not even you know that.
 But only you can discover it.

 And – despite what our present day culture tries to make us believe – there is no race.
 Everyone is really just looking to complete themselves.